chadkluck/serverless-deploy-pipeline-atlantis/README-3-CloudFormation-Deploy-Stack.md

 6. Check the box for acknowledging AWS may create resources.
 7. Watch the stack update progress.
 Hopefully it is successful!

+## Change Log

+Once you have your pipeline set up you may want to watch the [CloudFormation Template for a Deployment Pipeline (CI/CD)](https://github.com/chadkluck/serverless-deploy-pipeline-atlantis) repository for any updates.
+Using the instructions for editing your deployment pipeline stack above you can walk through the instructions in the Change Log and make updates to your deploy pipeline stack.

 ## Documentation

 There are 5 README documents to walk you through setting up the required IAM Policies and Roles, CodeCommit Repository, and Deploy CloudFormation Stack.